telerik/xaml-docs/controls/radtileview/features/reordering-tiles.md

 ## Animation

 You can control the tileview animations, including the reordering animation via the __IsItemsAnimationEnabled__ property.
 Note that the property will also affect the minimize/maximize animation.
-You can find more information about this in the [Animation]({%slug radtileview-animation%}) help article.
+You can find more information about animations in the [Animation]({%slug radtileview-animation%}) help article.

 #### __[XAML] Example 4: Disabling animations__
 	<telerik:RadTileView IsItemsAnimationEnabled="False">